 To Contact Alex - Click here

 Alexander Kumar isn’t your average medical doctor.
-British-Indian in origin and having grown up in Whaley Bridge in Derbyshire and with family in Delhi, he developed an appreciation from an early age for the natural world and life abroad.
+British-Indian in origin and having grown up in Whaley Bridge (Peak District, UK) and with family in Delhi, he developed an appreciation from an early age for the natural world and life abroad.

 Alex is the youngest of four children.
 His parents, both retired Professors of Cancer Research, combined the best of both English and Indian family heritage, instilling their passion and love for art and science.
 His eldest brother is also a doctor, whilst his sister is an accomplished artist (www.natashakumar.co.uk) and his closest brother is a film-maker.

 After wriggling free from the restriction of his school years, he spent the next year living in Nepal teaching English, at the time of the tragic massacre of the Nepalese Royal Family.
 He later graduated with a Medical Degree from Guy’s, King’s & St. Thomas’ in London, following numerous medical placements including in India, Israel, Shetland and the Amazon.
 He also holds a first class honours degree in International (Public) Health.

 Since a young age, he has been fascinated by life in the Polar regions.

 He followed his heart to the Canadian Arctic, where he completed his dissertation conducting the first piece of research on HIV among Inuit.